 **DON'T FORGET TO BRING A SUITABLE SECURE CAT CARRIER** Kittens will not be allowed to leave in a cardboard box.

 I ask that people enter via the back way due to it being a larger entrance and to avoid escapees.
 My cats and kittens do have a free run of the house so please remove all shoes in the kitchen upon entering.
 Please do not visit other catteries on the day of visiting us.

-We will go through the paperwork and information pack and you will be given a scented blanket to put in your cat carrier.
-Once payment has been received in full, you are ready to go.
+We will go through the paperwork and information pack, and you will be given a scented blanket to put in your cat carrier.
+Once payment has been received in full (cleared funds), you are ready to go.

 Every person you ask will probably give you a different answer.
 However, my vet told me this is not the case.
 Neutering early will not stent their growth, and the expected adult size of your kitten is more to do with genetics.
 So if you want an idea of what size your kitten will grow to then look at his parents.
-An ideal age to get your kitten spayed is 6 months old, although I would say younger for the boys before they start scent marking and attempting to escape to look for girls.
+It is a good idea to spay or neuter as soon as possible, especially for the boys before they start scent marking and attempting to escape to look for girls.

 Yes of course.
 You do not need a specific registration type to be able to show like you do for breeding.
 If you feel your kitten/cat is ready and has the right personality for the show bench then give it a try.
 Please feel free to get in touch if you need any help/advice on this subject.

 19. What is the difference between GCCF and TICA? and how do I go about transferring the kitten into my name?

 Both are registering bodies however GCCF is just for the United Kingdom, whereas TICA is international.
 Which one your kitten is/will be registered to depends on which one both dam and sire (parents) are with.
 I would have informed you of which, however you can also find confirmation on which of these applies to your kitten on your receipt.
 Please follow the relevant section below to transfer the kitten to your name.